tobias/splice/README.md

 [:e3 :name "Jane" :w90 :w82]
 ```

-(Replication protocols may batch these into a single "tuple" like
-`[:e3 :name "Jane" :w90 #{:w4 :w16 :w82}]` to minimize transmission costs, but
+(Replication protocols may batch these to minimize transmission overhead, but
 all three tuples must be materialized w.r.t. query at destination replicas.)

 The "Jane" tuple could later (or concurrently) be re-added to the `:e3` entity;